 People on social media have reacted negatively to the announcement, with some accusing the company of being greedy.
 “Charging a subscription fee for my memories is the most greedy thing I’ve ever seen,” said one user, who spoke for many who feel like a service they’ve used for years is being taken away.

-Snapchat has said that “it’s never easy to go from getting something for free to paying for it,” but they think the service is “worth the cost.”
-The company says that these changes are necessary to keep investing in the Memories feature for everyone, since users have saved over one trillion Memories since it launched in 2016.
-Users only have a short amount of time to figure out how much their digital memories are worth.
+Snapchat has said, “It’s never easy to go from getting something for free to paying for it,” but they think the service is “worth the cost.”
+The company says these changes are necessary to continue investing in the Memories feature for everyone, since users have saved over 1 trillion Memories since it launched in 2016.
+Users have only a short time to figure out how much their digital memories are worth.